ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 ## Overview

 I start this article with a short coding journey: someone new to Blazor building a simple data page.
-It demonstrates the debugging dilemna and provides the scenario for the rest of the article.
+It demonstrates the debugging dilemma and provides the component code for the rest of the article.

 The rest of the article walks through how to document the sequence of events within a component and introduces the `DocumentatedComponentBase` component to do automated logging.